gojimmypi/osp/PR_Text.md

 This PR builds on https://github.com/wolfSSL/osp/pull/210, adding support for Visual Studio 2022 Projects for wolfSSL and Realm-core.

-Tested with latest wolfSSL release v5.7.6-stable, [origin Realm-core](https://github.com/realm/realm-core) commit `a5e87a39`.
+Tested with latest wolfSSL release v5.7.6-stable, [origin Realm-core](https://github.com/realm/realm-core) commit `a5e87a39` or `5533505d1`.

 I suggest first merging this PR before https://github.com/wolfSSL/osp/pull/228 as some of my changes are included there, but have since been updated.